Who is this Guide for?

 The following is a high-level overview of what happens when you submit your Capstone to the university:

-• Make decisions about publishing options (copyright) and restrictions (embargoes)
+- Make decisions about publishing options (copyright and institutional repository) and relevant restrictions (embargoes)

-5. Once approved, and depending on the choices you made about your publishing options and restrictions, your Capstone is then delivered to:
+- Once approved, and depending on the choices you made about your publishing options and restrictions, your Capstone will be distributed to the following platforms for readers and researchers to access:

-• A citation/abstract will also appear in Google Scholar and in some indexes (e.g., ERIC, PsycINFO, MLA).
+- Google Scholar and in some research database/indexes (e.g., ERIC, PsycINFO, MLA).